Superstring Perturbation Theory Revisited: Open And/Or Unoriented Strings

 For open and/or unoriented Riemann surfaces, things are different; the relevant moduli spaces have boundaries in the naive sense.
 Technically, the details are a little easier to describe for ordinary Riemann surfaces, so we consider that case first.
 (What follows is a summary of matters explained more fully in section 7.4 of \cite{Wittentwo}.)
 For open and/or unoriented Riemann surfaces, $\h\M$ has three types of boundary component.
 Two of them arise from closed-string degenerations in which, exceptionally, the gluing parameter $q$ is real and nonnegative rather than being, as usual, a complex parameter.
 This happens (fig. \ref{xandy}) when $\Sigma$ decomposes to a union of components $\Sigma_\ell$ and $\Sigma_r$, with one of them, say $\Sigma_r$, being a disc ${\sD}$ with one puncture or a copy of ${\Bbb{RP}}^2$ with one puncture.
 Precisely in those two cases, $\Sigma_r$ has a $U(1)$ symmetry group (consisting of rotations around the puncture) that can be used to eliminate the argument of the gluing parameter; accordingly, one can take $q$ to be real and nonnegative.
 The condition $q=0$ then defines a boundary component of the compactified moduli space.
 The third type of boundary component arises from what one might call an open-string degeneration, in which (fig. \ref{blandy}) $\Sigma$ is a union of two components joined by a long strip rather than a long tube.
 In other words, this degeneration is associated to an on-shell open string rather than an on-shell closed string.
 If $s$ is the length of the strip, one defines the gluing parameter $q=e^{-s}$; it is real and positive, and compactification of the moduli space is achieved by including the degeneration at $q=0$.
 Again, the condition $q=0$ defines a boundary component of the compactified moduli space.

+All this is for open and/or unoriented bosonic strings.
+The supersymmetric case involves some further details.
 For open and/or unoriented superstring worldsheets $\Sigma$, it seems that there is no natural definition of a moduli space, but instead one can define an integration cycle $\varGamma$ suitable for superstring perturbation theory.
 (This has been discussed in sections \ref{harder} and \ref{banex}, as well as section 7.4 of \cite{Wittentwo}.)
 The compactification $\h\varGamma$ is a smooth supermanifold (or more precisely superorbifold) with boundary.
-Its boundaries again correspond\footnote{In addition to these ordinary boundaries, $\h\varGamma$ has virtual boundaries associated to generic BRST-invariant degenerations, just as in the case of oriented closed strings.} to the degenerations of figs. \ref{xandy} and \ref{blandy}.
+Its boundaries again correspond\footnote{In addition to these ordinary boundaries, $\h\varGamma$ has virtual boundaries associated to generic closed-string degenerations, just as in the case of oriented closed strings.} to the degenerations of figs. \ref{xandy} and \ref{blandy}.
 In superstring theory, each of these degenerations is of two types.
 In fig. \ref{xandy}, the closed-string state that propagates through the double point may be of either NS-NS or R-R type.
 In fig. \ref{blandy}, the open-string state that propagates through the double point may be of either NS or R type.

 In each of these cases, the gluing parameter $q$ is real and nonnegative modulo the odd variables.
 Moreover, it is defined up to

 where $\phif$ is real modulo the odd variables.
 The existence of such a function $q$, vanishing on the boundary, is part of the definition of a smooth supermanifold with boundary; see for instance section 3.5 of \cite{Wittenone}.
 With this definition, integration of a smooth measure is a well-defined operation on a supermanifold with boundary; there is no integration ambiguity.